techfolios/template-old/essays/ESLintReflect.md

 ---

-Many people think of “coding standards” in a trivial way—i.e. minutae such as how many spaces to indent, or whether you place the close-curly-brace on a new line by itself.

-I, on the other hand, think that if you can only implement one software engineering technique to improve quality, it should be coding standards.
-Indeed, I believe some coding standards can actually help you learn a programming language.
-Do you agree?

-After your first week of using ESLint with IntelliJ, what are your impressions?
-Are you finding that getting the green checkmark is painful, or useful, or both, or something else entirely?

-Write an interesting, informative essay on coding standards that addresses some or all of the above questions, or goes in a different direction entirely regarding coding standards.
-Make sure it provides your personal perspective and useful insights.
 # ESLINT Bruh
+Getting ESLint to work was quite a hassle.
+I had issues downloading all the necessary files, couldn't figure out how to install with my terminal, and struggled with configuration.
+I had almost given up on it before even working with it.
+I'm glad I didnt make that mistake.
+After discussing with another classmate, I was able to get up and running and I'm bummed I didn't have this tool before.

 ESLint is a revolutionary tool.
-MY code has never looked so clean.
+My code has never looked so clean.
 While there are times it gets irritating and seems like overkill, I have to appreciate it.
-Debugging has become so much faster now thanks to ESLint.
-Getting it to work was a bitch.
+It probably would've saved me a lot of points on my code in the past.
+Debugging has become so much faster thanks to ESLint.
+I am able to locate errors in almost the same way I correct spelling on a word document.
+It is easy to use and very efficient.
+After installing, I haven't had any errors and hope it remains that way.

+# Ew, Standards
-As far as coding standards go, for my current purposes, I think they are a waste of time.
-That is because I am coding alone though.
-As I’m learning, I feel like there are more important things to be understood
+As far as coding standards go, for someone coding alone, I think they are a waste of time.
+As I’m learning, I feel like there are much more important things to be understood, before worrying about standards.
+I think it should be more of a priority that I understand how to produce functional code, something that actually spits out a desired output, and understand how to use tools and functions to their potential.

+That being said, it becomes apparent why coding standards are necessary; it helps others critique and correct my code should I need the help.
+Should I need to ask a smart question, an easily readable code is necessary for providing context.
+As we move forward in software development, standards will become even more vital as a team needs to be on the same page.
+Like wearing a covid mask everywhere we go, coding standards are an inconvenience that we all accept in exchange for the greater good of the collective.